zrneely/jeopardy/README.md

 # Jeopardy Online

-Serve the content in static/ through a web server of your choice. `python -m SimpleHTTPServer` works for testing and nginx is a good possibility for deployment.
+Serve the content in static/ through a web server of your choice. `python -m http.server` works for testing and nginx is a good possibility for deployment.

 To run the game server, set the following environment variables: